Specialty Coverage

 Can I get visitor insurance if I'm pregnant?

 Yes, you can purchase visitor insurance while pregnant.
 Most plans exclude routine maternity care but may cover emergency complications.
-Disclose your pregnancy during the quote process and review the plan's maternity exclusion language carefully.
+Disclose your pregnancy during the quote process and review the plan's maternity exclusion language carefully before purchasing.

 What happens if I give birth unexpectedly in the USA?

-If a visitor gives birth unexpectedly (premature labor, emergency delivery), the medical bills will be substantial.
-Whether insurance covers this depends on the specific plan, trimester, and whether the event qualifies as an acute onset emergency under the plan language.
+If a visitor gives birth unexpectedly (premature labor, emergency delivery), the medical bills will be substantial — $25,000 to $500,000+ depending on complications.
+Whether insurance covers this depends on the specific plan, trimester, and whether the event qualifies as an acute onset emergency.

 Is there any visitor insurance that fully covers planned delivery in the USA?

 No standard short-term visitor insurance plan covers planned delivery.
-If you intend to give birth in the USA, you would need to explore longer-term domestic health insurance options, which may not be available to most visa categories.
+If you intend to give birth in the USA, you would need to explore longer-term domestic health insurance options — generally not available to most visa categories.
+Consult an immigration attorney and healthcare navigator.

 What about the baby?
 Is a newborn covered by visitor insurance?

 Most visitor insurance plans do not automatically cover a newborn.
-Some plans offer a newborn rider for the first 30–31 days.
-If your baby is born in the USA, they become a US citizen and may qualify for state Medicaid in some cases.
+Some plans offer a newborn rider for the first 30 days of life.
+If born in the USA, the baby automatically becomes a US citizen and may qualify for state Medicaid or CHIP programs depending on circumstances.

 Compare Plans →